Aratramba/grunt-architect/README.md

 # Grunt Architect
 Populate a JSON file right from your HTML comments.

-Use json, yaml or cson inside your comments
+Use json, yaml or cson to store your data.

 ```html
 <div>